If you’re going to do a boudoir photography shoot, then you need some killer poses up your sleeve.

 31. Lying with legs up on wall

-Another classic pose to add to your boudoir photography repertoire: legs against the wall.
+Another classic in sexy photoshoot guides, to add to your boudoir photography repertoire: legs against the wall.
 See what shapes and forms you can create simply by positioning the legs in different ways.

 Positioning the client with legs straight up and one crossed over the other can make for a powerful shot – especially with some high heels added into the mix.

 Bare feet and relaxed legs make for a softer legs-on-wall boudoir photo.

 How to Pose Your Clients for Boudoir: 5 Tips

 Now that you’ve seen some killer boudoir poses to copy, experiment with and build upon at your next shoot, it’s time to take a look at a few general posing tips that can help make life easier:

 If you’re shooting with a client who has limited experience as a model, the first thing you need to do is help them relax.